Electrical & Computer Engineering

 Overview

-Students who have already earned a Master’s degree from an American or Canadian university are required to complete the following coursework requirements:
+Students who have already earned a Master’s degree are required to complete the following coursework requirements:

 All Students